National Collegiate Athletic Association

 - Request your final amateurism certification beginning April 1 (fall enrollees) or Oct.
 1 (spring enrollees) in your NCAA Eligibility Center account at eligibilitycenter.org

-- Only students on an NCAA Division I or II school's certification request list will receive a certification.
+- Only students on an NCAA Division I or II school's certification request list will receive a certificate.

 What is a core course?

-For a high school class to be an NCAA-apprived core course, it MUST meet these conditions:
+For a high school class to be an NCAA-approved core course, it MUST meet these conditions:

 - Be an academic, four-year college preparatory course in one of these subject areas;